Top Navigation 1

 The History of E.A.T / A Conversation with legendary Julie Martin, director of Experiments in Art and Technology (E.A.T.)
 New York.

 Programmed in collaboration with O.M.G.
 CONNECT, TCD.
-Further details and booking
+Listen back.

 Saturday 20 January 2018 / 1pm / Project Spaces / Free / Booking Advised